-Tekashi 69’s Baby Mama Slams Rapper For Put Family At Risk By ‘Snitching’
+Tekashi 69’s Baby Mama Slams Rapper For Putting Family At Risk By ‘Snitching’

 It will be interesting to see what the gang’s reaction to his cooperation with prosecutors will be, given that he was tasked with dealing with people disloyal to the organization, a banner they will likely argue his snitching to the feds falls under.

-“He didn’t think how it’s going to effect others.
+“He didn’t think how it’s going to affect others.
 He’s only thinking about himself.
 I’m left to pick up the pieces of whatever mess he’s made,” Molina said of Tekashi’s cooperation with authorities.

 “I can’t feel comfortable allowing him to bring whatever he has with him into my daughter’s life.
 My job is to protect my daughter at all costs.
 Even if that means him.”

 She further slammed him for letting his fame get to his head, given him an over-inflated sense of importance that has led to him becoming more selfish than ever.
 The pair had been together for seven years before his arrest.

-Attorney Dawn Florio has said that Tekashi and his family’s safety are of the utmost importance to his legal counsel, and that every precaution is being taken to ensure their safety.
+Attorney Dawn Florio has said that Tekashi and his family’s safety are of the utmost importance to his legal counsel and that every precaution is being taken to ensure their safety.
 This includes trying to protect him from his co-defendants, who are also members of the gang.

-Tekashi still has plenty of talking to do with the feds, and is only due to be sentenced on January 23, 2020.
+Tekashi still has plenty of talking to do with the feds and is only due to be sentenced on January 23, 2020.
 He faces a mandatory minimum sentence of 47 years behind bars, which means his daughter will be 50 before he can see her on the outside again.
 His cooperation might, however, mean that authorities will be inclined to give him a lighter sentence.

 It’s not the first time Tekashi has gotten in trouble with the law, having previously been sentenced to probation for appearing in a video in which a 13-year-old girl was performing actions of a sexual nature on a man.